top of page

 3. Pinto Mountain

 During Feb 2019 as we drove into Joshua Tree National Park from the south entrance I was drawn to Turkey Flats and Pinto Mountain and how prominent they were from the main road.
-Here's the picture that started my intense interest in this hike.
+Here's the picture that sparked my intense interest in this hike.

 Pinto Mountain from Pinto Basin Road in Joshua Tree National Park